How much CPU and RAM does my website need?

 In some cases, certain sites or projects just aren't suited to Shared hosting regardless of the resource requirements.

-Whether its due to needing specific packages or escalated privileges, you may wish to opt for a more advanced solution such as a VPS or Dedicated Server.
+Whether it's due to needing specific packages or escalated privileges, you may wish to opt for a more advanced solution such as a VPS or Dedicated Server.

 This is not a decision you should make without speaking to your developer first - as they will be able to recommend the best solution and should be able to tell you if a shared hosting platform is suitable for your project.